djoluna88/python_test/README.md

 ### 2. By default, it  has solely 3 teams

-### 3. For each execution it has new team membersm, distribbuited randomly
+### 3. For each execution it has new team members, distribuited randomly

 ### 4. It's possible one member will find it in other teams